 The end of "El Baile de la Muerte".
 Garcia goes up against Roberta, who is in full Ax-CrazyImplacable Man mode, and has fought the Vysotniki and a detachment of US Special Forces and come out on top and basically brings her back to herself, even knowing that she's gone mad and would shoot him, too.
 He cares about her that much.
 And he snapped her out of it...with a kiss!

 A minor one in episode 3 of Roberta's Blood Trail, when Rock, Revy, Garcia, Fabiola, and Shenhua find Roberta, all hell is breaking loose.
 When given the opportunity to back out, Garcia says that he owes it to Roberta to bring her home and he won't let her down.
 Shenhua tells him that that was well said and that he had the heart of a warrior, despite the fact that going anywhere near a pissed off Roberta is a death sentence and that Garcia's statement pretty much meant that she would be facing down Roberta.

-Minor, but every time Revy calls Rock "babe" or "baby" (not being snarky, but rather endearing) instead of "Rock" in the Fujiyama Gangster Paradise arc, this shipper gets a little "Squee" of happiness from this little touch of tenderness from Revy towards Rock.
+Minor, but every time Revy calls Rock "babe" or "baby" (not being snarky, but rather endearing) instead of "Rock" in the Fujiyama Gangster Paradise arc, provokes a little "Squee" of happiness from this little touch of tenderness from Revy towards Rock.